Scarabol/rock-raiders-web/README.md

 ## Known Issues

-### Important

-- Selection layer has bad performance and behaves funny when hovering GUI
-- Refactor job system to allow multi-carry jobs
-- Refactor upgrade system and make vehicles upgradeable

 ### Nice to have

 - Dependency tooltips for buildings/vehicles not shown
 - Camera can glitch through terrain
-- Provide resources explicit to workers with messaging
 - Add rotation speed to entities and play turnLeft, turnRight animations
 - Large digger and walker digger moving into wall for drilling
 - Beamup animation sequence missing on successful level end